node-prism/grove/README.md

 ## Adding jobs to a queue

-Import your queue and call `queue.push` to add a job to the queue.
+To add a job to the queue, import the queue and call `queue.push`.

 ```typescript
 import { queue as mailQueue } from "../queues/mail";
 mailQueue.push({ recipient, subject, body });
 ```

-You can monitor task status by listening to the events emitted by the queue.
+To track task status, listen for events emitted by the queue.
 The queue will emit events when:

 1. A job is added to the queue
 2. A job is completed